Battery Degradation and RUL Specialist

 Job DescriptionYou will develop and validate SOH and RUL models for used BEVs together with analytics and engineering teams.

-You will interpret battery degradation using operational vehicle data and explain what the results mean in practice.
+You will interpret battery degradation using operational vehicle data and connect technical findings to real usage conditions.

-You will compare on-board battery health estimates with off-board model results and investigate deviations.
+You will compare on-board battery health estimates with off-board model results and explain deviations in a clear and actionable way.

-You will define limitations, confidence levels, and applicability criteria for battery lifetime estimates.
+You will define practical limitations, confidence levels, and applicability criteria for battery lifetime estimates.

 You will translate battery health and RUL insights into recommendations for used-vehicle sales, leasing, warranty, and residual value decisions.

-You will work closely with battery engineers, data scientists, and commercial stakeholders to ensure the output is both technically sound and business relevant.
+You will collaborate with battery engineers, data scientists, and commercial stakeholders to make sure technical results are both robust and usable.

 RequirementsRelevant technical education in battery technology, electrochemistry, electrical engineering, materials science, or a similar field.